 What is the opt-out?

-The UPC opens for business on 1 June 2023.
-At that point, European patent rights (including patent rights resulting from the validation of a patent granted by the European Patent Office) will, by default, become subject to the authority of the UPC (in parallel with national court jurisdiction) in a large number of EU Member States.
+Since the UPC opened for business on 1 June 2023, European patent rights resulting from the validation of a patent granted by the European Patent Office are, by default, subject to the authority of the UPC (in parallel with national court jurisdiction) in a large number of EU Member States.

-However, any European patent right can be opted out of the UPC, and then will remain only under national jurisdiction, for its lifetime (see How does the opt-out work?).
+However, a European patent right which has been opted out of the UPC will remain only under national jurisdiction, for its lifetime (see How does the opt-out work?).

 Why opt out?